 Devesi kept her hood pulled low as she walked along the dark corridor, her footsteps echoing in the dusty silence.
 The small ball of cloudy blue mage light hovering above her head was barely bright enough to illuminate the floor a few metres in front of her.
 She stopped at an old metal door that was identical to all the others she had passed.
-Pinned to the stone wall beside it was an unsigned note.
+A note was pinned to the stone wall.

 - Be at my office one hour after sunset. -